The Queensland Government is leading master planning for the priority ports of Gladstone, Abbot Point, Townsville and Hay Point/Mackay.

 Port master planning for priority ports is a port-related action of Reef 2050 Long-Term Sustainability Plan (Reef 2050) and mandated under the Sustainable Ports Development Act 2015 (Ports Act).

 Objectives of priority port master planning

-Master planning will ensure:
+Master planning processes for the priority ports will ensure:

 - the Outstanding Universal Value of the Great Barrier Reef World Heritage Area is an intrinsic consideration in future port development, management and governance